kevin-allen/autopipy/docs/main_classes.md

 ## List of classes

-* **project**: Represents a research project or experiment containing a list of sessions.
+* **Project**: Represents a research project or experiment containing a list of sessions.
-* **session**: Represents a single session.
+* **Session**: Represents a single session.
 This class can check that we have all the needed files for analysis.
 It also get trial times from the log file.
-* **trial**: Represents a single trial.
+* **Trial**: Represents a single trial.
 This takes care of extracting the trial features and make trial related stuff (videos).
-* **navPath**: Represents a path of an animal.
+* **NavPath**: Represents a path of an animal.
 This will extract different variables from it (e.g. distance, directional vector length).
-* **dlc**: Class to run DeepLabCut inference.
+* **Dlc**: Class to run DeepLabCut inference.
-* **leverDetector**: Detects the lever in video, inherits from dlc.
+* **LeverDetector**: Detects the lever in video, inherits from dlc.
-* **mouseLeverDetector**: Detects the mouse and lever in video, inherits from dlc.
+* **MouseLeverDetector**: Detects the mouse and lever in video, inherits from dlc.
-* **bridgeDetector**: Detects the bridge in video, inherits from dlc.
+* **BridgeDetector**: Detects the bridge in video, inherits from dlc.
-* **arenaDetector**: Detects the arena in video.
+* **ArenaDetector**: Detects the arena in video.